Life As an Insurance Claims Clerk

 Is There Job Demand for Insurance Claims Clerks?

 In the United States, there were 308,500 jobs for Insurance Claims Clerk in 2016.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 34,100 new jobs for Insurance Claims Clerk by 2026.
-The BLS estimates 35,600 yearly job openings in this field.
+There will be an estimated 35,600 positions for Insurance Claims Clerk per year.